Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 Vying with Armos.
 In the final game, this enemy is still present in the main chamber as an unloaded object.

-Child Link battling Armos.
-The minimap shows that he is in a small area above the Lizalfos room, but there is no room here in the final game.
+Child Link is battling Armos.
+The minimap shows that he is in a small area after clearing the Lizalfos room.
+This room was moved to the 2nd floor in the final game.

 The texture on the lower part of the wall was recoloured for the final version, but, thanks to a developer oversight, it can still be found in the game.